Generation Z vs Millennials – Wait, There’s a Difference?

 • Inquisitive

 Generation Zers are very different from Millennials.
 They are the first generation entirely digital focused.
-Generation Z includes anyone under age 24.
+Generation Z includes anyone between ages 12 - 27.

 • Radically diverse